-In addition to the non-sampling errors outlined in the Accuracy section, above, another factor which may affect the comparability of 2011–12 estimates with those of previous cycles is described below:
+In addition to non-sampling errors and revisions, another factor which may affect the comparability of 2014-15 estimates with those of previous cycles is described below:

-R&D, as collected by the ABS, is defined in accordance with the OECD standard as 'creative work undertaken on a systematic basis in order to increase the stock of knowledge, including knowledge of man, culture and society, and the use of this stock of knowledge to devise new applications'.
+R&D, as collected by the ABS, is defined in accordance with the Organisation for Economic Co-operation and Development (OECD) standard as 'creative work undertaken on a systematic basis in order to increase the stock of knowledge, including knowledge of man, culture and society, and the use of this stock of knowledge to devise new applications'.

-Data providers report and self-classify R&D survey information based on their interpretation of OECD and ABS definitions and classifications.
+Data providers report and self classify R&D survey information based on their interpretation of OECD and ABS definitions and classifications.
 The ABS makes every effort to ensure correct and consistent interpretation and reporting of these data by applying consistent processing methodologies.
-See also the Reliability of Statistics and Revisions sections of the Technical Note.
+See the Non-Sampling Error section of the Technical Note for further information.

 Further important contextual information, to be considered when interpreting the results presented in this release, is provided in the Explanatory Notes (including the Technical Note and Glossary).